thekonqueror/stats-agent/readme.md

 # stats-agent

 stats-agent is a python daemon to collect cpu, memory and process statistics on cloud instances.
 Collected data is posted in json format to user specified endpoint for further analysis and storage.

+Thanks to [amonapp/amonagent](https://github.com/amonapp/amonagent) for core.py snippet.

 Stats-agent collects following information about running instance:
   - Memory usage